DaviiD1337/YAGPDB.xyz-cc/README.md

 ### Note:- When you use the above Election CC, you need to reset the `Vote_Cooldown` and `Vote` Databases.
 (Case-Sensitive)

+## 4. User Info

+A User Info CC, when a user joins, sends it to the Log Channel, so that you can analyze the User if he is a self-bot/breaks the ToS

 ## This is meant to be an inexhaustive CC page.
 If you come across any issues, join my [Discord Server](https://dsc.gg/gamerscorner) and create a ticket.

 ### Discord Server Invite https://dsc.gg/gamerscorner